-Get the website working and you'll find a moderate selection of around next the templates.
-You can browse these individually or organize them by a few categories, but the viewer only displays small thumbnails of the front page.
-There's no way to preview the template to see if it might work for you, and you can't simply switch templates later and keep your change – you have to start again.
+Get the website working and you'll find a moderate selection of 54 templates.
+You can browse these individually or organise them by a few categories.
+The viewer only displays small thumbnails of the front page.
+There's no way to preview the template to see if it might work for you, and worst of all, you can't simply switch templates later and keep what you’ve created – you have to start again.

-Choose a template anyway and you're asked to enter your preferred Webeden subdomain (yourname.Webeden.co.uk) and site name.
+Once you’ve chosen a template, you're asked to enter your preferred free Webeden subdomain (yourname.Webeden.co.uk), and site name.

 The final step asks you to choose a username and password, and hand over your email address.
-Details entered, our website should have appeared in the editor, except – oops – that required Flash to be enabled, too.
+Details entered, your website should have appeared in the editor, except – oops – that required Flash to be enabled, too.
 We were using Chrome on a Windows 10 system, so this only took a couple of clicks.
 Trying it out on a Mac running Mojave and Safari was effortless as well, but other users might not be as lucky.

-Once you're finally up and running, the template appears in its full-screen form, ready for your tweaks and customizations.
+Once you're finally up and running, the template appears in its full-screen form, ready for your tweaks and customisations.

 The Webeden editor doesn't make a great first impression.
 There's a plain text menu, a toolbar packed with tiny icons, a cramped properties box that is way too small for the information it contains.
 It all feels more like a Windows 95 package than a modern web app.

 Tapping the Insert link displays an equally uninspiring selection of objects your web page can include.
 The core group covers the basics: text, images, links, menus, forms and a few shapes.
-Widgets and apps allow integrating image galleries, maps, videos, Google Calendar, a Facebook Like button and more, but the options feels meagre at best, and the computer we tested this service on really didn’t like scrolling through Flash-based menus.
+Widgets and apps allow integrating image galleries, maps, videos, Google Calendar, a Facebook Like button, a Pinterest Pin It, and more, but the options feels meagre at best, and the computer we tested this service on really didn’t like scrolling through Flash-based menus.

 Even simple features don't always work as they should.
-When we selected an item and pressed Del to delete it, the editor displayed an 'Are you sure?' message, but annoyingly cleared the screen so we couldn’t visually confirm that we had selected the right item.
+When we selected an item and clicked on the trash can icon to delete it, the editor displayed an 'Are you sure?' type of message, but annoyingly, it cleared the screen so we couldn’t visually confirm that what we had selected was the right item.
 And every time we switched from one page to another, the editor asked if we wanted to save our changes.
 Other services typically either save changes automatically or allow multiple pages to be modified and then saved with a single action, a much more convenient approach.

-Webeden offers only very limited media support.
-Native components allow displaying images and image galleries, while apps can embed content from YouTube, Vimeo, SoundCloud and Spotify – and that's about it.
+Native components allow the displaying of images and image galleries, while apps can embed content from YouTube, Vimeo, SoundCloud and Spotify, but that’s about it.

 Webeden's feeble editor ensures that even the simplest of operations becomes more difficult than it should be.
-Select or right-click an image in most builders and we would expect to see an option to replace that picture with another, but not here, mostly because right-clicking merely triggers a Flash player menu which bares no relation to the item you just clicked on.
+Select or right-click an image in most builders and you would expect to see an option to replace that picture with another, but not here, mostly because right-clicking merely triggers a Flash player menu which bares no relation to the item you just clicked on.
 Instead, it seems you have to delete the first image, add a new one, then resize and reposition it to fit.

 There are a few other general tweaks you can make – set image transparency, pop up a full-sized image when a picture is clicked, assign it a link – but there's no image editing tool, animation options or anything faintly advanced.

-The editor does include an image library, although it's so small as to be almost useless: just 45 very generic pictures, and a bunch of shapes and icons.
+The editor does include an image library, although it's so small as to be almost useless: just 31 very generic pictures, and a bunch of shapes and icons.

 We tried some of the 'apps', but they were no more impressive.
-Choose the YouTube app, for instance, and it asks you to specify a single YouTube video ID – and surprisingly, its default example pointed at a video from the (much better) website builder, Moonfruit.
+Choose the YouTube app, for instance, and surprisingly, its default example pointed at a video from the (much better) website builder, Moonfruit.
 Was the Webeden developer trying to tell us something?

-We accepted the default video anyway, but the frame of the object didn't update within the editor to show the video thumbnail.
-It was visible when we previewed the site, but it's also helpful if the editor shows you how each page is going to look.
+And it gets worse: the video object didn't update within the editor to show the video thumbnail.
+It was visible when we previewed the site, but it would be helpful if the editor showed you how each page is going to look.
 By default, the video’s area is square and doesn’t resize itself depending on the video’s aspect ratio - you have to do this manually, but we’re left wondering: who watches square videos?

 Webeden fared a little better in media management terms, with a My Files area where you can upload images you need frequently.
 These can then be added directly to other pages or sites, without the hassle of uploading them again.
 It's a welcome plus for the service, although not nearly enough to make up for Webeden's other failings.

 Posts are basic, you can choose to either add text, an image, or write an article (which combines the two).
 In the Article, you have support for adding text, links, images and not much else.
 We tried to embed a YouTube video by copying and pasting its embed HTML snippets, but that didn’t work - Webeden just treated it as text, and you can't drag-and-drop any apps from the main page editor.

-Webeden's feeble formatting meant there were still some problems.
+Despite Webeden's feeble formatting there were still some problems.
 We added the blog to our site, but the editor wasn't smart enough to automatically adjust the page layout to fit, so the blog viewer ran into the page footer, and the background image made it impossible to read.
 That could be fixed, but only if we took manual action.

 Still, there is a blog, it sort of works, and having integrated comments – even as basic as this – makes it easier to get started than some more full-featured builders.

 At first glance, Webeden might seem to be a good choice for a web store.
-Even its cheapest £3 ($3.75) a month Lite plan allows selling up to 20 products.
-Wix doesn't give you a web store unless you're spending £10.10 ($12.63) a month on its eCommerce plan.
+Even its cheapest $3.75 a month Lite plan allows selling up to 20 products.
+Competitors like Wix don’t give you a web store unless you're spending $12.63 a month on its eCommerce plan.